 Greenbelt strongly recommends that you consult your financial or tax advisor and attorney or estate planner when establishing or revising your estate plans.

-founders who himself made provisions for Greenbelt through a charitable bequest.
+who himself made provisions for Greenbelt through a charitable bequest.

 The Greenbelt Legacy Society recognizes those thoughtful individuals who establish planned and life income gifts to Greenbelt.
 Legacy Society donors are special